 Steven Romero, Ph.D., Assistant Professor

 (Ph.D., Human Physiology, University of Oregon, 2014 ).
 The Human Vascular Physiology Laboratory has two primary research themes.
 The first research theme centers on investigating how the human vascular system adjusts and adapts to exercise and environmental stress in healthy and diseased populations.
-The second research theme centers on investigating the vascular and functional maladaptations that accompany various diseases (e.g. peripheral arterial disease, aging, burn survivors), in addition to identifying novel therapies or interventions that may mitigate such deleterious changes.
+The second research theme centers on examining the vascular and functional maladaptations that accompany various diseases (e.g. hypertension, aging, peripheral arterial disease), in addition to identifying novel therapies that may mitigate such detrimental changes.